Santa Catalina la Tinta: Verapaz Railroad

 In 1898, it was reported that given the coffee prosperity in Cobán, which in those days was the third largest city in Guatemala, the railroad was going to be extended to that city.
 The railroad was in operation until 1965, when it was superseded by truck and highways.

 Municipality formation

-In the 1980s, a committee was set up to get La Tinta to municipality status but these pioneers confronted serious problems, including death threats and had to desist.
+In the 1980s, a committee was set up to get La Tinta the municipality status but these pioneers confronted serious problems, including death threats and had to desist.
 A new committee was formed in 1987, but it was not until 1999 that the group directed by José Gilberto Artola Choc accomplished the new designation.
-The reasons they argued to get their independent status were the distance that Panzós was from La Tinta -30 km, approximately- the increase in economic activity in La Tinta -and the decay in Panzós after the Verapaz Railroad ceased operations in the 1960s-, the population was more than enough to get the municipality designation and the lack of support that Panzós gave La Tinta.
+The reasons they argued to get their independent status were the distance of Panzós from La Tinta (approximately 30 km), the increase in economic activity in La Tinta and decline of Panzós after the Verapaz Railroad ceased operations in the 1960s.
+The population was more than enough to get the municipality designation.

 On 11 November 1999, La Tinta became the sixteenth Alta Verapaz Department municipality, by Decree #42-99 of Congress.